wlonk/arcadia/rules/the_host.rst

    |  *Caolte tossing his burning hair,*
    |  *And Niamh calling Away, come away.*

-   -- *The Hosting of the Sidhe*, W.M.
+   -- *The Hosting of the Sidhe*, W.B.
 Yeats

 As the Host, your role in the conversation is different from that of the other players.
 You are much more free, in many ways, but to balance that